JoshDoody/fsn/_posts/2016-12-20-software-developer-positioning.md

 title: Software Developer positioning guide to get more job offers
 headline: 'Software Developers: Use positioning to get more job offers'
 subhead: Stand out from similarly-qualified candidates with these tactics
-excerpt: Tactics to get more job offers by differentiating yourself from other candidates
+description: Tactics to get more job offers by differentiating yourself from other candidates
 categories:
   - interview
 tags: